sandorex/arcam/README.md

 **NOTE: Version 0.1.X is considered alpha and may break compatability at any time**

-Experimental but all code since `v0.1.1` was written within itself
+Experimental but all code since `v0.1.1` was written inside arcam container

-*Originally named `box`, renamed to `arcam`*
+*Originally named `box`*

 ### Features
 - Sandboxed ephemeral container by default (podman defaults with network turned on)
 - Pass through audio, wayland, ssh-agent easily on demand with flags or config
 - Customize your experience per language, even per project
-- Switch machines often?
-Just make the CI build your container with your dotfiles preincluded!
-- Use different local dotfiles on demand (so you don't have to rebuild your container to update dotfiles)
+- Override dotfiles locally on demand, so you don't have to rebuild image to update dotfiles
-- Automatic passwordless sudo (or `su` if not installed)
+- Automatic passwordless sudo *(or `su` if not installed)*
+- Consistant development environment on any distro, especially useful on immutable distros like fedora atomic
+- Offline use, container initialization process does not require internet connection *(image has to be downloaded of course)*

 ## Planned Features
 These are features that are planned but the details are debatable

-- Provide partial support for devcontainer.json
 - Provide support for devcontainer features
-- Partial docker support (i do not know if im able to support both docker and podman)
+- Docker support

 ### Installation
 You can download binary for latest release [here](https://github.com/sandorex/arcam/releases/latest/download/arcam)